tobiasbriones/blog/mathswe/msw/mvp/eng/ops/pr/incremental-deployments-and-researching-cookie-laws-2024-02-09/index.md

 consent, documentation for all websites and apps, country-specific requirements, ambiguity**, etc.

+These expand with other requirements like integrating third-party API consent (like Google consent mode).

+I don't plan to use cookies heavily, so **normal and healthy cookie usage is expected** because you need them, e.g., for saving logins and optimizing products with analytics.

 Cookies are an essential part of any website or web app.
 So, complying with legal data privacy requirements from the beginning is necessary to **always stay transparent**, not only in the open-source commitments but in the business